This page will outline the steps that need to be taken to setup MuseScore to work with quarter tone composition and playback.

 To enable quarter tone notation in Musescore, select the Edit menu on the menubar at the top of the program, select Workspaces, and select Advanced.
 The advanced view will allow the composer to select quarter tone accidentals.
 These accidentals can be found under the Palettes box under the Accidentals menu.

 By default, the program will not adjust the pitches of notes with quarter tone accidentals.
-To install MuseScore and the Quarter Tone Accidental Plugin, click on this download link.
+To install MuseScore and the Quarter Tone Accidental Plugin, click here to download the installer.
 Then, follow the instructions the program provides.
 The installer requires internet connectivity.

 If, for some reason, the installer doesn't work for you, you can manually install MuseScore, then visit the development site for instructions on how to install it manually.